LucaPaterlini/demoMicroservices/README.md

 ### Load Test without limiter

-This test has been conducted on a i7 8 core computer 3.5gh each core assigning 1 core in the first test and 4 cores  in the second test to the docker image using [apache benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)
+This test has been conducted on a i7 8 core computer 3.5gh each core assigning 1 core in the first test and 4 cores in the second test with 500Mb of ram allocated to the docker container using [apache benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)

+The ram choice its arbitrary but more than what http-cache and the scratch os requires.

 I will executed the test again on 4 cpu later to show the effect of the function limiter, with the change to apply to docker to be able to run it.